pomelio/website/apps/cookbook/data/articles/cookbook_markdown.md

 web.body(html);
 ```
 - line 1: import the web module which is for helping to handle http request response
-- line 2: import the MarkdownIt module which is for process markdown document.
+- line 2: import the markdownit module which is for process markdown document.
 - line 3: import the string module which is for helping to process string.
 - line 4: import the mustache module which is for helping to process template.
 - line 5: import the Docs module which is to get the string from a document.